univault-org/md-next/content/posts/foundation_math_understanding.md

   A shape is convex if, for any two points inside the shape, the straight line connecting them lies entirely within the shape.
 For example, a circle or a bowl is convex.

 - **Real-World Example:**
   Think of mixing two colors.
-The result (a blend) is always between the two original colors, with no “surprises” outside that range.
+The result (a blend) is always between the two original colors, with no "surprises" outside that range.
 This is similar to how convex combinations work in math.

 ### Convex Functions